 Highpointing

-State highpointing is the sport of ascending to the highest elevation within each of the 50 states (See Wikipedia: Highpointing).
-The Highpointers Club has one of the best US Highpoint Guides that lists the highest point in each state, its difficulty, and links to more information.
-Our family is a member of the club.
+State highpointing is the sport of ascending to the highest elevation in each of the 50 states (see Wikipedia: Highpointing).
+The Highpointers Club has one of the best U.S. Highpoint Guides, which lists the highest point in each state, its difficulty, and links to more information.
+We are members of the club.

 • Katelyn: 5